-Redemption of Canadian Utilities' Equity Preferred Shares
+Redemption of Equity Preferred Shares

-On August 27, 2021, Canadian Utilities redeemed all of the issued 4.60 per cent Series V preferred shares for \$110 million plus accrued dividends. \$79 million of Series V was allocated to the Alberta Utilities under CU Inc. and this portion was subsequently replaced with long-term debt as part of CU Inc.'s September 2021 debenture issue.
+On August 27, 2021, the Company redeemed all of the issued 4.60 per cent Series V preferred shares for \$110 million plus accrued dividends. \$79 million of Series V was allocated to the Alberta Utilities under CU Inc. and this portion was subsequently replaced with long-term debt as part of CU Inc.'s September 2021 debenture issue.

-Preferred Shares Issuances - Canadian Utilities
+Preferred Shares Issuances

-On December 9, 2021, Canadian Utilities issued \$175 million of 4.75 per cent Cumulative Redeemable Second Preferred Shares Series HH by means of a short-form prospectus and granted an underwriter option to purchase an additional \$26 million.
+On December 9, 2021, Canadian Utilities issued \$175 million of 4.75 per cent Cumulative Redeemable Second Preferred Shares Series HH by means of a short form prospectus and granted an underwriter option to purchase an additional \$26 million.
 This option was exercised in December 2021 increasing the total gross proceeds to \$201 million.
-Canadian Utilities intends to use the proceeds for capital expenditures, to repay indebtedness and for other general corporate purposes.
+The Company intends to use the proceeds for capital expenditures, to repay indebtedness and for other general corporate purposes.